 If you’re still lacking sleep at night, try taking a nap.

 Generally, taking naps can diminish the quality of your sleep at night, but it's better than not sleeping enough.
-Our bodies produce some melatonin between 1:00 - 3:00 PM, which is why we feel sleepy at the office after lunch, which makes it prime time for a 15 minute nap.
+Our bodies produce some melatonin between 1:00 - 3:00 PM, which is why we feel sleepy at the office after lunch, which makes it prime time for a 15-minute nap.
 It could help you feel better later in the day and help you avoid that afternoon caffeine hit.

 Just because you know someone who gets very little sleep and still does well at work, does not mean that person is healthy or performing as well as they could be.
-If you’re not getting the sleep your body and brain need, you are underperforming, end of story.
+If you’re not getting the sleep your body and brain need, you are underperforming, end of the story.
 Remove that unnecessary barrier to your success and commit to getting a better night’s sleep at night.
 You’ll feel better, physically, mentally and emotionally.

 Read more tips for a better night’s sleep.